bkirkware/kirklab-platform-automation/README.md

 1. Bump the versions
     1. In kirklab-env repo, update `kirklab/download-product-configs/<product>.yml` and change `product-version-regex`
-    2. In kirklab-platform-automation repo, Re-fly `upgrade-<product>.yml` with the updated `product_version` variable
+    2. In kirklab-platform-automation repo, Update `scripts/fly-pipelines.sh` with the updated `product_version` variable
 2. Deploy
     1. Commit the configuration changes and push to code repo
-    2. Fly the updated pipeline (see fly-pipelines.sh for syntax)
+    2. Re-fly the pipeline with the updated product_version

 If the major version update requires tile configuration, the pipeline will fail at the `apply-product-changes` step.
 Make the configuration changes manually in Ops Manager and re-run this step to complete the upgrade.